This post may contain affiliate links. Read our disclosure policy here.

 Here’s everything you need to make strawberry milk at home:

 - Strawberries: these can be fresh or frozen.
-If you do use frozen, make sure they are defrosted before you create the syrup.
+If you do use frozen, make sure they are defrosted before you begin.

 - Maple syrup: our sweetener for this recipe, but honey or regular white sugar will also work.